We're here to help

 Then there’s your reputation to consider.
 A lot of tutoring works by word of mouth.
 If you get an in with a certain school, or a particular set of parents, then your contact details tend to be passed seamlessly from one person to the next.

 But if there’s a problem, like there's a compensation claim you dispute or simply can't cover through lack of funds, that’s when things can go wrong.
 Your name is suddenly whispered in less flattering terms.
 Word of mouth becomes moan of mouth.
-And work starts to fall off.
+And the work starts to fall off.

 Top marks for professionalism